Homemade Christmas Dog Stockings and Stuffers

 Rub down with a towel to remove all the powder.

-Here are the alternatives which are all available from Amazon.com
+Here are some alternatives which are all available from Amazon.com

 Hope you like some of the ideas in this post, for other dog gifts check out